jesussancher/muvi/README.md

 ## The solution

-The next is the respective technologies used to reach the solution, with it's respective narrative.
+The information below is the respective technologies used to reach the solution, with it's respective narrative.

 ### Technologies